thepailab/HITindex/README.md

 # HITindex

 **Citation: Fiszbein A, McGurk M, Calvo Roitberg E, Kim GY, Burge CB, and Pai AA.
 (2021).
-The Hybrid-Internal-Terminal (HIT) index uncovers a widespread usage of hybrid exons in human transcriptomes. (submitted)**
+Widespread occurrence of hybrid internal-terminal exons in human transcriptomes. (bioRxiv) doi: https://doi.org/10.1101/2021.05.27.446076**

 The HITindex is a pipeline to classify hybrid, internal, or terminal exons from RNA-seq data by modeling ratios of splice junction coverage.
 The pipeline involves two major scripts, which can be run independently: